-Have a chat with the team in traditional deli Mermaids of Botley as they can tell you all about the provenance of their products.
-During lockdown, the team are serving at the door behind a screen and they offer graze boxes, afternoon teas and cheese boxes via their website, delivering to the local area.
+Have a chat with the team in traditional deli Mermaids of Botley, they can tell you all about the provenance of their products.
+During lockdown, the team served at the door behind a screen and offered graze boxes, afternoon teas and cheese boxes via their website, delivering to the local area.
 Owner Jono says: “Being on the beautiful high street, we wanted the look and feel of the shop to be traditional and as if it’s always been here.
 Whilst delivery has allowed us to continue reaching customers, for a small independent shop you can never deliver as many times in a day as you would have customers visit you at the shop.
-So, although it has been a lifeline, like many businesses we are certainly looking forward to opening to the door again and welcoming people back in!”
+So, although it has been a lifeline, like many businesses we are certainly looking forward to opening the doors again and welcoming people back in!”

 The River Rat

 This popular Hamble restaurant is run by local sisters Laura and Sarah.
 Following in the footsteps of their parents - who ran a Hamble restaurant in the early 2000s - they took over the River Rat in summer 2019 to offer a unique dining experience at the top of the cobbled high street.
 The venue, which has a garden and outdoor BBQ/bar space, offers popular theme nights and during lockdown, they’ve adapted to offer themed takeaway meals (paella and French night have been popular).

 Sarah said: “Most businesses naturally struggle in their first year and having the added strain of the pandemic has been unimaginable.
 During lockdown we’ve joined in with the village initiatives and we’re very lucky to be in Hamble where the local community are fantastic.
 We have used lockdowns to invest in the restaurant and have extended our kitchen, leased and knocked through the next-door property and added an outdoor bar and new all-weather coverings to our garden.”

 The Flower Shop, Hedge End